Sharon - Given 6 months to live

 from further damaging her heart.
 Sharon acknowledged that prayer played a significant

-.
+role in her recovery.
 She had set up a WhatsApp group with more than 50 friends and

 relatives worldwide who were praying for her.